Barty upset by alternate Bertens at WTA Finals

 Bertens came close to beating Barty in the Beijing semifinals this month, losing in a third-set tiebreaker.

-Last year, Bertens reached the semifinals in her WTA Finals debut, bowing to defending champion Elina Svitolina.
+Bertens broke serve on a fourth break point in the opening game of the third set and raced to 4-0.

-Bertens struggled against Barty to find her form in the first set, but settled in the second to even the set score.
-The Dutchwoman broke serve on a fourth break point in the opening game of the third, and raced 4-0 ahead.
+Last year, she reached the semifinals in her WTA Finals debut.

 Despite the loss, Barty officially secured the year-end No. 1 ranking.
 She’s the first Australian woman to earn that distinction.